fabrizio-pasti/esqlj-elastic-jdbc/README.md

 Like filter is implemented by Wildcard Elastic Query (https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-wildcard-query.html)

 About SQL implementation see below section 'Support matrix and conventions'

+By default the maximum number of document fields that can be retrieved is set to 100.
+This explain for example because .kibana_* index containing almost 500 fields return an error on 'select *'.
+For increasing this configuration threshold change this Elastic setting according to your needs: index.max_docvalue_fields_search

+Change behaviour on indices that start with 'my-index':
+PUT /my-index*/_settings
+{
+  "index" : {
+    "index.max_docvalue_fields_search" : 500
+  }
+}

+Change behaviour on all indices:
+PUT /*/_settings
+{
+  "index" : {
+    "index.max_docvalue_fields_search" : 500
+  }
+}

+In the future there will no longer be possible query system index.

+## DBeaver

 ## Types